10 Things to Inspect Before Buying a Used Car

-Doing these two things will greatly decrease the chance of you purchasing a bad vehicle and keep you from paying costly repair bills in the future.
-The mechanic can tell you if the vehicle has had any physical damage and the mechanical systems are in working order.
-The vehicle history report will tell you if there’s any discrepancies in the title or odometer history.
+Doing these two things will significantly decrease the chance of purchasing a bad vehicle and keep you from paying costly repair bills in the future.
+The mechanic can tell you if the car has had any physical damage and if the mechanical systems are in working order.
+The vehicle history report will tell you if there are any discrepancies in the title or odometer history.

-Before spending money on a mechanic and a history report, here are 10 things you can do to pre-inspect a vehicle to make sure you’re not buying someone else’s nightmare.
+Before spending money on a mechanic and a history report, here are ten things you can do to pre-inspect a vehicle to ensure you’re not buying someone else’s nightmare.

-- 1) Visually Inspect up close – Look for paint lines created by masking tape around windows, fenders, trunk, and engine compartment.
-Run your finger nail across the paint line to see if your nail catches on it.
-Keep an eye out for any scratches, dings, or dents in the body.
-Also look for signs of rust in the creases or folds.
+1) Visually Inspect up-close – Look for paint lines created by masking tape around windows, fenders, trunk, and engine compartment.
+Run your fingernail across the paint line to see if your nail catches on it.
+Keep an eye out for scratches, dings, or dents in the body.
+Also, look for signs of rust in the creases or folds.

-- 2) Check out the paint work – Inspect the paint and watch for runs, sanding marks, trash in the paint, or orange peel (wavy lines that look like an orange).
-Look for overspray dust on the tires, glass, muffler, inside the door jambs, or on the mechanical systems under the vehicle.
-Step back from the vehicle and make sure the paint finish is uniform and even.
+2) Check out the paintwork – Inspect the paint and watch for runs, sanding marks, trash in color, or orange peel (wavy lines that look like an orange).
+Look for overspray dust on the tires, glass, and muffler, inside the door jambs, or the mechanical systems under the vehicle.
+Step back from the car and ensure the paint finish is uniform and even.
 It’s not uncommon to see a door or trunk hatch a slightly different color than the rest of the vehicle.

-- 3) Bondo magnet test – Bring a small magnet with you.
-If you notice paint work from the signs above.
+3) Bondo magnet test – Bring a small magnet with you if you notice paintwork from the signs above.
 You can use it to run across the suspect area.
-If the magnet doesn’t pull towards the car, there may be bondo or body filler in that area, indicating the vehicle has been repaired.
+If the magnet doesn’t pull towards the car, Bondo or body filler may be in that area, indicating the vehicle has been repaired.
 You can also do a “tap-test” with a dime.
-You can hear the difference in the sound when a dime hits metal versus hitting bondo.
+You can hear the difference in the sound when a dime hits metal versus Bondo.

-- 5) Check the muffler & tailpipe – Check the underside of the muffler.
+5) Check the muffler & tailpipe – Check the underside of the muffler.
 Make sure there’s not a hole in it.
-You should also inspect the tailpipe for any greasy or black residue.
-This may indicate the vehicle is burning oil and this could be very costly in the future.
+It would be best if you also inspected the tailpipe for any greasy or black residue.
+This may indicate the vehicle is burning oil, and this could be very costly in the future.

-- 6) Look at the engine compartment – Inspect the engine compartment.
-Look for socket marks on the bolt heads where the fenders had been repaired.
-Check for paint lines and overspray on the inside of the fenders.
-Look at the underneath side of the hood for any anomalies.
-Look for any unnatural welds, damage, rust or repairs from the vehicle being in an accident.
-Also inspect for any packed mud or debris where it shouldn’t be.
+6) Look at the engine compartment – Inspect the engine compartment.
+Look for socket markings on the bolt heads where the fenders were restored.
+On the inside of the fenders, look for paint lines and overspray.
+Check the hood’s underside for any irregularities.
+Examine the car for any abnormal welds, damage, corrosion, or repairs caused by the collision.
+Also, please inspect for any packed mud or debris where it shouldn’t be.

-- 7) Moisture in the lights – Look for moisture and condensation in the headlights and tail lights.
-Although it may not mean the vehicle has been underwater, it’s a good sign that if you like the vehicle, you may want to investigate further.
+7) Moisture in the lights – Look for moisture and condensation in the headlights and tail lights.
+Although it may not mean the vehicle has been underwater, it’s a good sign that if you like the car, you may want to investigate further.

-- 8) Uneven wear – Really look at the tires.
-If the tread is uneven, it could mean the vehicle has alignment problems.
+8) Uneven wear – Look at the tires.
+If the tread is uneven, the vehicle has alignment problems.
 These problems may extend much further than just “needing an alignment.”
-These problems can be minor or can be as bad as having a bad frame, keeping the vehicle from ever being aligned correctly.
-Make sure you test drive the vehicle, especially if the vehicle has brand new tires.
+These problems can be minor or as bad as having a bad frame, keeping the vehicle from ever being aligned correctly.
+Make sure you test drive the car, especially if the vehicle has brand new tires.

-- 10) Smell is a dead giveaway – When opening the vehicle for the first time, take a huge deep breath when entering the vehicle.
-A moldy or musty smell is a good indicator the vehicle has been submerged in the past.
-This will also work with the trunk area of a vehicle.
+10) Smell is a dead giveaway – When opening the vehicle for the first time, take a huge deep breath when entering the car.
+A moldy or musty smell indicates the vehicle has been submerged in the past.
+This will also work with the trunk area of a car.

-These telltale signs will decrease your chances of buying a bad used car, but they’re not a substitute from having a mechanic check out the vehicle and reviewing the vehicle’s history before you buy it.
+These telltale signs will decrease your chances of buying a bad used car, but they’re not a substitute for having a mechanic check out the vehicle and review its history before buying it.